 - 6.2 No objection.
-Conditions sought on construction hours and waste storage. - 6.3 The above responses are a summary of the comments that have been received.
+Conditions sought on construction hours. - 6.3 The above responses are a summary of the comments that have been received.
 Full details of the consultation responses can be inspected on the application file.

 7.0 REPRESENTATIONS